spring-projects/spring-amqp/README.md

 # Getting Started

-Clone from GIT and then use Maven (2.1.*):
+Clone from GIT and then use Maven (2.2.*):

     $ git clone ...
-    $ mvn install
+    $ mvn install -P bootstrap

+Use the `bootstrap` profile only the first time - it enables some repositories that can't be exposed in the poms by default.

 SpringSource ToolSuite users (or Eclipse users with the latest m2eclipse plugin) can import the projects as existing Eclipse projects.
-There are plenty of intersting integration tests (names ending with `IntegrationTests`) to show the features of the framework.
+There are plenty of intersteing integration tests (names ending with `IntegrationTests`) to show the features of the framework.
 Sample applications can be found in the [Spring AMQP Samples](http://github.com/SpringSource/spring-amqp-samples) project.